-The proposed substation extension is set within a predominantly rural landscape, comprising agricultural fields, hedgerows, small areas of woodland and ditches (centred on OS Grid Reference SJ 01513 73567).
-A business park is approximately 50m to the north of the site boundary, and a wind farm substation also borders the substation 150m to the east.
+The overhead lines are set within a predominantly rural landscape, comprising agricultural fields, hedgerows, woodland and ditches (centred on OS Grid Reference SJ 01513 73567).
+A business park is approximately 25m to the north of the substation, and an existing offshore wind farm substation also abuts the National Grid substation 150m to the east.

-The works area comprises the permanent and temporary working areas for the proposed substation extension and is referred to as the 'site boundary'.
-The spatial scope of the study area takes account of all areas where significant effects to ecological features could occur throughout the lifetime of the proposed substation extension including the construction footprint and locations of any ancillary works, compounds and varying Zones of Influence for the ecological receptors present.
+The survey area comprises the permanent and temporary working areas for the overhead line works and is referred to as the 'works boundary'.
+The spatial scope of the study area takes account of all areas where significant adverse effects to ecological features could occur throughout the lifetime of the overhead lines including the construction footprint and potential locations of any ancillary works, compounds and varying Zones of Influence for the ecological receptors present.

-The baseline for biodiversity is reported with Appendix D which details the methodologies and results of the desk study and field surveys.
+The baseline for biodiversity is reported within Appendix H which details the methodologies and results of the desk study and field surveys.
 A summary is presented below.
-An importance valuation of ecological features identified has also been provided in accordance with the methodology outlined in Chartered Institute of Ecology and Environmental Management guidelines (2018).
+An importance valuation of ecological features identified has also been provided in accordance with the methodology outlined in Chartered Institute of Ecology and Environmental Management (CIEEM) guidelines.